hiteshkotte/MILeS_2023/README.md

 Create Virtual environment and activate the Virtual environment.

 1. Create a virtual environment (Install this preferrably on Anaconda Prompt.
+This will create a empty virtual environment.

 		conda create -n yolov7_custom